emhill/117-S15/src/morea/09.dict/wod6.md

 `letters = {"A", "B", "C", "D", "E", "F", "G", "H", "I", "J"}`

 and creates a simple dictionary with two keys, vowel & consonant, that stores the set of vowels and the set of consonants from the above set of letters.
-You should **not** manually create the set of vowels and consonants, but program this in automatically, using only the set of letters above.
+You should **not** manually create the set of consonants.
 Print out your dictionary to the file `letters.txt`.

 Your program should also print the following (**NOT** to the file):